 The perfectly roasted bird results from good roasting and good preparation and selection of the right bird.

 - Selection - Although we all know it's best to buy a fresh turkey, you can also get the perfect roast with a frozen one.
-You'll have to keep in mind that you have to defrost it before baking completely.
+You'll have to remember that you must defrost it before baking completely.
 Larger birds can be defrosting for days.

 - Crispy Skin - Leave the meat uncovered one day before baking, or follow the recipe directions below for crispy skin.

 - Room Temperature of The Roast - Make sure that the meat stays at room temperature before baking.
 If you put the cold meat in the oven, it will not bake evenly.
 Take it out of the refrigerator for at least an hour or two before baking.

 - Spices, Spices, Spices - It's good to season your meat a few hours before roasting.
 Then it will be juicier, tender, and more delicious.
 Rub the bird generously with fresh or dried herbs and olive oil or butter.

 - Best Cooking Temperature - Baking at higher and lower temperatures has its advantages, but the ideal temperature for baking is about 350-375 degrees F. The meat is done when it reaches 170 degrees Fahrenheit in the breast and 180 degrees in the thigh.
 If you expect a crowd, you should instead roast two smaller birds.

 - No Peeking! - Once your roast is in the oven, do not frequently open the door, which will further prolong the cooking time.
 It's best to bake the bird in a roaster with a rack and a lid.
 See the list of things you might need in the "equipment needed" section below.